 The moon has been the source of legends and stories for thousands of years.
 It is the largest visible body in our night sky, but among all of its aesthetically pleasing qualities, the moon — together with the sun — has served as an important tool for timekeeping in Chinese history.
-And they still do today.
+And they still do today, especially for Chinese New Year.

 Traditional Chinese astronomy can be traced back to the time of the legendary emperor Fu-hsi, almost 5,000 years ago.